Barron Hilton: Personal life

-In 1947, Barron Hilton married Marilyn June Hawley; they remained married until she died in 2004.
+In 1947, Hilton married Marilyn June Hawley; they remained married until she died in 2004.
 They had eight children: William Barron Hilton, Jr.; Hawley Anne Hilton; Stephen Michael Hilton; David Alan Hilton; Sharon Constance Hilton; Richard Howard Hilton; Daniel Kevin Hilton; and Ronald Jeffrey Hilton; William Barron Hilton, Jr. was born in 1948 and Ronald Jeffrey Hilton was born in 1963.
-Barron Hilton had 15 grandchildren, including Richard Hilton's daughters Paris Hilton and Nicky Hilton Rothschild, and four great-grandchildren.
+Barron Hilton had 15 grandchildren, including Richard Hilton's daughters Paris Hilton and Nicky Hilton Rothschild, and eight great-grandchildren.

 His primary residence in Holmby Hills was the Jay Paley House, originally designed in the 1930s for Jay Paley by architect Paul Williams.
 It was used as the 'Colby mansion' in exterior scenes for The Colbys television series.
 He also maintained a permanent suite in New York's Waldorf-Astoria.

 Hilton and several friends purchased the 475,000-acre Flying-M Ranch in Lyon County, Nevada (the property stretched across the California state line) in the mid-1960s, and he bought the others out in 1972.
 The ranch included an airport and a two-hole putting green.

 Barron Hilton died at his home in Los Angeles on September 19, 2019.
 He was the last surviving child of Conrad Hilton.